Most runners would love to be able to run longer without getting so fatigued that they need to stop.

 Then, we also need to increase the strength and efficiency of the heart so that it can pump oxygenated blood efficiently throughout the body.

-This involves strengthening the muscular walls of the ventricles of the heart so that more blood can be pumped for each beat.
+This involves strengthening the muscular walls of the heart’s ventricles so that more blood can be pumped for each beat.

 Another key component to increasing oxygen delivery to the muscles is building more blood vessels to carry oxygenated blood to the muscle fibers.